flexmonster/pivot-kibana/README.md

 Still, the currently available groundwork is free to use for your own custom integrations.

-The following is the most recent working configuration:
-- Kibana v.7.3.2
-- Plugin v.1.21
-- Flexmonster v.2.7.24

-Feel free to check out the [Issues](https://github.com/flexmonster/pivot-kibana/issues "Issues") page if you have additional questions on plugin compatibility.

 ---

 This repository holds Flexmonster Pivot plugin for [Kibana](https://www.elastic.co/products/kibana).